Classifying $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$: Introduction

 Tilting theory has been central in the representation theory of finite dimensional algebras since the early seventies \cite{BGP, AuPR, B, BrB, HaR}.
 In this theory, tilting modules play a central role.
 So it is important to classify tilting modules for a given algebra.
 There are many algebraists working on this topic which makes the theory fruitful.
 For more details about classical tilting modules we refer to \cite{AsSS,AnHK}.

 Recently Adachi, Iyama and Reiten \cite{AIR} introduced $\tau$-tilting theory to generalize the classical tilting theory from viewpoint of mutations.
-This is very close to the silting theory introduced by \cite{AiI} and the cluster tilting theory in the sense of \cite{KR, IY, BMRRT}.
+This is very close to the silting theory (e.g.\ \cite{AiI,DF,HKM,KV}) and the cluster tilting theory (e.g.\ \cite{BMRRT,IY,KR}).
 The central notion of $\tau$-tilting theory is support $\tau$-tilting modules, and therefore it is important to classify support $\tau$-tilting modules for a given algebra.
-Recently some authors worked on this topic, e.g. Adachi \cite{A1} classified $\tau$-rigid modules for Nakayama algebras, Adachi \cite{A2} and Zhang \cite{Z} studied $\tau$-rigid modules for algebras with radical square zero, and Mizuno \cite{M} classified support $\tau$-tilting modules for preprojective algebras of Dynkin type.
-In this context, it is basic to consider algebras with only finitely many support $\tau$-tilting modules, called $\tau$-rigid finite algebras and studied by Demonet, Iyama and Jasso \cite{DIJ}.
-For more details of $\tau$-tilting theory, we refer to \cite{AAC, AIR, AnMV, HuZ, J, IJY, IRRT,W} and so on.
+Recently some authors worked on this topic, e.g. Adachi \cite{A1} classified $\tau$-rigid modules for Nakayama algebras, Adachi \cite{A2} and Zhang \cite{Z1} studied $\tau$-rigid modules for algebras with radical square zero, and Mizuno \cite{M} classified support $\tau$-tilting modules for preprojective algebras of Dynkin type.
+In this context, it is basic to consider algebras with only finitely many support $\tau$-tilting modules, called $\tau$-tilting finite algebras and studied by Demonet, Iyama and Jasso \cite{DIJ}.
+For more details of $\tau$-tilting theory, we refer to \cite{AAC, AIR, AnMV, DIRRT, HuZ, J, IJY, IRRT,W, Zh} and so on.

 In this paper we focus on classifying tilting modules and support $\tau$-tilting modules over a class of Auslander algebras.
 Recall that an algebra $\Lambda$ is called an Auslander algebra if the global dimension of $\Lambda$ is less than or equal to 2 and the dominant dimension of $\Lambda$ is greater than or equal to 2.
 It is showed by Auslander there is a one-to-one correspondence between Auslander algebras and algebras of finite representation type.